 “Prince Harry and Ms. Markle both feel honoured that Lady Jane will be representing her family and helping to celebrate the memory of the late Princess on the wedding day,” Kensington Palace said in a statement, as reported by the

 Express.
 Vanity Fair added that Lady Jane Fellowes' acceptance of the very public reading, which came from the Song of Solomon, was also noteworthy because of her pronounced tendency to stay out of the media spotlight.
-Chris Jackson/Getty Images Entertainment/Getty Images
+4 Meghan's Ring Chris Jackson/Getty Images Entertainment/Getty Images

 Harry involved his mother in his romance from the moment that he decided to propose to Meghan, by designing an

 engagement ring that included two stones from Diana's personal collection.
 The large stone in the middle is from Botswana, an important place for the couple; the two on either side of it are from a brooch of Diana's.
-WPA Pool/Getty Images Entertainment/Getty Images Chris Jackson/Getty Images Entertainment/Getty Images
+5 The Hymn WPA Pool/Getty Images Entertainment/Getty Images 6 The Invitees Chris Jackson/Getty Images Entertainment/Getty Images

 The couple also made sure to include some people very important to Princess Diana.
 Besides the perhaps obvious step of inviting all of Diana's siblings — Lady Sarah McCorquodale, Lady Jane Fellowes, and Earl Charles Spencer — Harry and Meghan also